longsushi/ExAI_Project/README.md

 # Capstone Projekt – Bank Marketing (XAI mit R)

+## 📄 Dataset Introduction

+This project uses the Bank Marketing Dataset from a Portuguese banking institution.
+The data contains detailed information on clients contacted during a direct marketing campaign (phone calls).
+The goal of the campaign was to encourage clients to subscribe to a bank term deposit.

 ## ✅ TODOs (nach Phase)

 ### 1. Exploratory Data Analysis (EDA)